the seduction

 prev_col[3] = 2

-because indices are stable AND the unlinked element remembers its neighbors, restoration is trivial. you're not finding the node. you know exactly where it is. you're not remembering what it pointed to. it still points there.
+because indices are stable AND the unlinked element remembers its neighbors, restoration is trivial. there is no searching: the node's index never changed. there is nothing to remember: it still points where it always did.

-the unlinked node's pointers are, by any normal definition, stale. they point to neighbors that no longer acknowledge the node's existence. in any other data structure, stale pointers are a bug. here, the staleness is what makes restoration O(1). the information persists because nobody cleaned it up.
+the unlinked node's pointers are, by any normal definition, stale. they point to neighbors that no longer acknowledge the node's existence. in any other data structure, stale pointers are a bug. here, the staleness is what makes restoring a node O(1). the information persists because nobody cleaned it up.

 the structure enables backtracking that would be awkward with heap nodes (where "restore" might mean re-allocating or scanning for insertion point).